yojiwatanabe/TSC-Ferret/README.md

 For getting data based on IP addresses, user has two choices.
 One way is to make a text file (.txt) with one IP Address or one IP subnet per line (IPv4, IPv6, or CIDR).
 Then the user should use `[-H --host_list HOST_LIST]` as an optional argument where `HOST_LIST` is the text file name.
 Another way is to specify an IP subnet to query from the command line.
 The user can use `[-i --ip_range IP_RANGE]` as an optional argument where `IP_RANGE` is in the format `xxx.xxx.xxx.xxx/xx` without any spaces in the IP.
 The subnet should be in CIDR notation.

 #### Column Filter
 For filtering in only specific data, users can specify the columns to return.
-By default, the host's DNS, IP, and MAC address, repository, and last seen date.
+By default, the host's DNS, IP, and MAC address, repository, and last seen date is returned along with the plugin output.
 These columns can be specified by passing in a list of the desired data with the column argument.
+The columns that can be specified are:
+* DNS
+* IP
+* MAC
+* L_SEEN
+* REPO
+* CONTENT (Plugin output or search query output)

 For example. including `-c "DNS, MAC, L_SEEN, CONTENT"` with the program call will filter in only these datapoints, not returning the IP address and repository.
 Similarly, `-c CONTENT` will make the program only return the plugin output"